 Administered by Holy Cross faculty

-Deacons and candidates are afforded several opportunities to continue their education and spiritual growth, as well as their service to their parish and community.
-They are encouraged to participate in Clergy-Laity, APC events and the Metropolis Fellowship/Regional Groups whenever possible and as appropriate.
+Deacon Alumni and candidates are afforded several opportunities to continue their education and spiritual growth, as well as their service to their parish and community.
+They are encouraged to participate in Clergy-Laity, APC events, Video conference Guest speaker oppurtuities, and the Metropolis Fellowship/Regional Groups whenever possible and as appropriate.